 Even though the first result for “how to outsource seo” doesn’t target the exact keyword in the headline, Google was nevertheless able to figure out that it’s more relevant and more worthy of the #1 position.
-That’s due, in part, to a good user experience on that site, which brings back loyal readers and attracts new visitors through search.
+That’s due, in part, to a good user experience on that site, which brings back loyal readers and attracts new visitors through search queries and results.

 Let’s look at the third result for “how to outsource seo.”

 Searchengineland.com is an authority blog, just like Convince and Convert.
 So, why isn’t the searchengineland.com link ranked #1 for that keyword?

 First, let’s see how many links the URL has.
 I’m using Majestic.com to check this:

 It’s generated 11 links, compared to 9 for the first result.

 Here’s what’s happening: In the past, before Google Hummingbird, the number of trustworthy links that your web page earned counted for everything.
 It was the major ranking factor, even for brand-new blogs.